 The Ten Essentials for Hiking

-Always carry a paper map!
+Don’t get lost.
+Take a paper map, use a GPS app and/or compass… and learn how to use them.
 Maps are especially useful when you aren’t sure which trail to take at a junction or to know what type of terrain to expect.
 Even if you are familiar with the trail, a map will be important if you need to get off trail for any reason.
 Learn how to read the map and orient yourself to the landscape.

+Getting a sunburn is a bummer.
+Use sunscreen or cover up with a hat, sunglasses and long sleeves/pants.
 It can be easy to overlook the need for sun protection with so many grey, cloudy days in the Pacific Northwest.
 But clouds are much better at blocking visible light than damaging UV rays.
-At higher altitudes, sun protection is particularly important.
-The air is thinner and cleaner, which leads to higher UV exposure.
-Additionally, UV light bounces off surfaces such as sand, snow, and water.
-There are many hikers who have learned the hard way that they should have put sunscreen IN their nostrils after a day on snowpack!
-For the best protection, use sunglasses, hats, sunscreen with SPF 15 or higher that protects against both UVB and UBA rays, and lip balm with SPF.
-For areas with significant sun exposure, consider wearing long sleeve shirts and pants with UV protection.
+At higher altitudes, sun protection is particularly important since the air is thinner and cleaner, which leads to higher UV exposure.

+Sh*t happens.
+Be prepared to deal with it by taking a first-aid kit with medical supplies.
 The size of your first aid kit will depend upon the length of your journey and the size of the group that it is meant to treat.
 Ideally, each hiker will carry their own first aid kit with items specific to their needs.
+Here is what I carry in my first aid kit.

-The ability to start a fire can be a literal lifesaver in an emergency situation.
+The ability to start a fire with matches or a lighter can be a literal lifesaver in an emergency situation.
 But it’s not always the easiest task in the soggier areas of the Pacific Northwest.
 Essential gear for starting a fire includes a lighter or waterproof matches and dry tinder of some type.
 For economical and lightweight tinder options, bring lint from a clothes dryer; coat cotton balls in petroleum jelly; or add wood shavings to unscented candle wax.

 Repair Kit & Tools

-A multi-tool and/or pocketknife can be one of the most valuable items that you will bring with you.
+A knife, multi-tool, or duct tape can be handy to repair broken gear or provide protection.
 They can assist in cutting food, sawing wood, splitting a bandage, or fixing a zipper.
 Scissors are a particularly useful feature to have in a multi-tool.
 For a repair kit, duct tape works well for almost everything, at least temporarily.
 A needle and thread can help with repairing tears in shoes or boots, clothing, tents, and backpacks.

-Always bring plenty of water and a way to treat water from natural sources using filters, purifiers, or chemicals when you need more.
+Always bring plenty of water and a way to treat more using filters, purifiers, or chemicals from natural sources if needed.
 In general, plan to drink a half liter of water for every hour of moderate exercise, increasing the amount in hot weather or during periods of intense exertion.

 One More Essential